ctolkien/TinyPNG/README.md

 result.Output.Url;
 ```

+# Version Upgrades

 ## Upgrading from V3 to V4

 * The namespaces have changed for the extension methods to all reside in the `TinyPng` namespace.
+This will avoid needing to bring in two different namespaces.
 * The `CompressFromUrl` method has been removed.
 This is now available via a new overload for `Compress` which takes in a `Uri` object
 * I've standardised the namespace on `TinyPng`, it was a bit of a mixed bag of casing previously.